Nominations are closed and winners chosen for the 2019 LRL Notable Document Awards!

 - Was published within the last two years.

-- Compares state activities in an arena of contemporary legislative interest in a comprehensible manner.
+- Compares state activities in an area of contemporary legislative interest in a comprehensible manner.

 - Expands understanding of government processes, functions, or relationships.

 - Attempts to provide balance and perspective from various sides in the political spectrum.

 Using a scorecard, committee members evaluate each document on specific criteria, including relevance, organization, clarity, effective use of graphics, innovation, balance, and expansion of the base of knowledge on a particular subject.

 Winners are selected from the highest rated documents.
 Certificates and bragging rights are awarded to authors of the winning documents during the NCSL Legislative Summit.

 For more information about the LRL Notable Documents Awards, please contact Megan McClure, NCSL staff liaison to LRL.